mskf1383/pashmak/README.md

 fwrite $filepath ^; # write mem (^) on the $filepath (/path/to/file.txt)
 ```

-the `fwrite` operation gets two argument: file path and new content of file
+The `fwrite` operation gets two argument: file path and new content of file

-you will learn easier work with files in [File general module](#file-module) section.
+You will learn easier work with files in [File general module](#file-module) section.

 # Arrays
-arrays are a list from variables
+Arrays are a list from variables

-look at this example:
+Look at this example:

 ```bash
 $names = ['parsa', 'pashmak', 'jack'];